PLEASE NOTE: We have moved the shims to a separate listing: B&D Shims

 Volcanoes - Riser cones that bolt onto Dynafit Comfort bindings or B&D Comfort Plates.
 Standard volcanoes weigh 13 grams (0.4oz) and match the stock riser height.
 Tall/short versions are +/- 6.4 millimeters and +/- 3 grams respectively.
 The tall version matches the Speed Turn riser height.

-Comfort Plates - Replacement top plates for Comfort or Vertical heels which, coupled with Volcanoes, can add "turn with pole" support to TLT Classic or Speed Turn binding hs.
+Comfort Plates - Replacement top plates for Comfort or Vertical heels which, coupled with Volcanoes, can add "turn with pole" support to TLT Classic or Speed Turn (1 and 2) bindings.
 Sold separately from Volcanoes.

 Speed Plates - Flat top plates for Dynafit binding heels which weigh just 20 grams per pair.
 Go without a high riser and save up to 60 grams (2.1 ounces) over stock Classic, Comfort, Vertical, or Speed Turn roofs.